ggbecker/content/docs/templates/template_reference.md

     -   **value** - value of the SSH configuration option specified by **parameter**, eg. `"no"`.

-    -   **missing_parameter_pass** - effective only in OVAL checks, if
-        set to `"false"` and the parameter is not present in the configuration file, the OVAL check will return false (default value: `"false"`).

     -   **is_default_value** - effective only in Ansible and Bash remediation, if set to `"true"`, settings will be remediated into a file called (in case of Fedora or RHEL9 and newer):